richmahn/en_tn/rev/16/intro.md

 ##### Armageddon #####

-This is a word in Hebrew.
-Paul does not translate this word into Greek but chooses to transliterate it by transferring it into Greek using Greek letters instead of Hebrew letters.
-The translators of the ULB and UDB have not translated this word either.
-The translator should try to form the sounds of this without translating its meaning.
+This is a word in Hebrew, and it is used as the name of a place.
+John transliterates the sounds of this word by writing them with Greek letters.
+Translators are encouraged to transliterate it using the letters of the target language.

 ## Links: ##

 * __[Revelation 16:01 Notes](./01.md)__